Renting Office Space in Singapore for Short-Term

 Serviced offices or business centres are professional, fully-equipped and ready-to-use office spaces, that are available for rent on an immediate basis and on flexible terms.
-Managed by specialized companies and located in Singapore’s CBD (Central Business District), these offices offer you a prestigious business address, a choice of different sizes of suites (that can accommodate 1-10 persons) and a flexible duration of tenancy.
+Managed by specialised companies and located in Singapore’s CBD (Central Business District), these offices offer you a prestigious business address, a choice of different sizes of suites (that can accommodate 1-10 persons) and a flexible duration of tenancy.

 You can benefit from an individual office suite within a managed facility that offers you access to amenities such as reception, utility rooms, conference / meeting rooms and advanced IT infrastructure.
 Rental fees are typically inclusive of the base rent, utilities, security, office furniture, etc.).
-The only additional costs incurred are for additonal services on a per usage basis.
+The only additional costs incurred are for add-on services on a per usage basis.

 Who should opt for Serviced Offices?

 Serviced offices are best suited for businesses that are